Friday, June 21, 1861

 The Action at Righter’s House (aka Coon Run) was fought on Friday, June 21, 1861 between Union forces commanded by Capt.
 David F. Cable and Virginia cavalry commanded by Capt.
 John Righter in Marion County, West Virginia.

-Company I of the 20th Ohio was stationed in the town of Mannington, approximately 13 miles west of Fairmont along the B&O Railroad.
-Its commanding officer, Capt.
-David F. Cable, had received several reports from “persons of the highest respectability” that a group of rebels were camped at Coon’s Creek (or Coon Run) and assembled for drill at the residence of a man named Peter Baker Righter, a well-known secessionist, near the Marion/Harrison County line.
+Company I of the 20th Ohio was stationed in Mannington, a town approximately 13 miles west of Fairmont.
+Its commander, Capt.
+David F. Cable, had received several reports from “persons of the highest respectability” that a rebel group was camped at Coon’s Creek (or Coon Run).
+According to these reports, the group assembled for drill at the nearby residence of Peter Baker Righter, a well-known secessionist.

-Peter B. Righter and John Righter lived on either side of Coon Run in what is today the community of Francis, two miles east of West Fork River and the town of Enterprise in Marion County.
-Peter B. Righter was a wealthy farmer, and his son John would become a Confederate captain commanding Company No. 4 of the Virginia State Rangers in 1862 (he later commanded Company D, 19th Virginia Cavalry in 1863).
-But in that early summer of 1861, his troop was an ill-trained local militia.
+Peter B. Righter and his son, John, lived on either side of Coon Run near the present-day community of Francis in Marion County.
+Peter was a wealthy farmer, and John would later become a Confederate captain in the Virginia State Rangers and 19th Virginia Cavalry.
+In the early summer of 1861, however, his troop was just an ill-trained local militia.

-On June 20th, Capt.
-Cable took a detachment of 27 men to Shinnston, approximately 13.5 miles south of Fairmont along the West Fork River in Harrison County.
-There they found several local guides to lead them to Righter’s farm.
-Cable left ten men in Shinnston as a guard and apparently rejected assistance from the local Unionist Home Guard.
-At around 3am on the morning of Friday, June 21st, Capt.
-Cable, 17 of his men, and two or three locals arrived at Righter’s House.
+On June 20, Capt.
+Cable took a detachment of 27 men to Shinnston, 13.5 miles south of Fairmont along the West Fork River in Harrison County, where they found local guides to lead them to Righter’s farm.
+Cable left ten men in Shinnston to secure the town, apparently rejecting assistance from the local Home Guard.
+Around 3:00 a.m. on Friday, June 21, Capt.
+Cable, his remaining 17 men, and a few guides arrived at Righter’s house.

-A guide approached the house and encountered a man on guard duty.
-Both returned to their respective sides and reported what they had seen.
-Capt.
-Cable arrayed his men in a semi-circle around the house and knocked on the door.
-Someone blew a horn, and firing erupted from the house and a nearby orchard.
-Several men, including a local guide, John Nay, were wounded.
-Cable ordered his men to withdraw to a nearby house where he sent for reinforcements.
+Scouting ahead, one of Captain Cable’s guides came face-to-face with a sentry.
+Both men quickly retreated to alert their respective sides.
+Captain Cable then arrayed his men in a semicircle around the house and knocked on the door.
+A horn blew, and gunfire immediately erupted from the house and a nearby orchard.
+Several men were wounded, including a local guide named John Nay.
+Cable ordered his men to withdraw to a nearby house and sent for reinforcements.

 In a letter to the Wheeling Intelligencer, Capt.
-Cable said four of his men were severely wounded, and they killed four of the enemy and wounded six.
-He took seven prisoners.
-One of the prisoners, Banks Corbett (or Corbin) was shot and killed trying to escape.
-When they returned to Righter’s House at daylight, it was abandoned.
-The Union soldiers confiscated anything of military value, then set fire to the house.
+Cable later reported his own losses as four men severely wounded.
+He claimed his men killed four of the enemy, wounded six, and took seven prisoners.
+One of the prisoners, Banks Corbett (or Corbin), was shot and killed while trying to escape.
+When the Union soldiers returned to Righter’s house at daylight, they found it abandoned.
+After confiscating anything of military value, they set the house on fire.

 “It is a terrible retribution on a man who lived like a prince, and could have continued to do so, but for an inborn deviltry and sympathy for ruffianism and treason, which has thus worked his ruin,” the Intelligencer editorialized.
 Peter Righter was arrested by Union troops in May 1862, but President Andrew Johnson granted him a full pardon in 1867.